YashavikaSingh/rl_sequence_modeling_blog/index.md

 **What it means:** DT's exponential growth means errors compound orders of magnitude by timestep 100—early mistakes cause later failures.
 TT's beam search maintains multiple hypotheses, recovering from errors via alternative paths.
 This explains the long-horizon performance gap: DT becomes unreliable, TT remains robust.

+**Connection to Architecture:** Both DT and TT share autoregressive architectures that commit to tokens sequentially, making their attention patterns and error accumulation directly comparable.
+Both are evaluated on HalfCheetah-v4 for fair comparison.

 ## Head Entropy Analysis